giorgioporzio/financial-data-trend-prediction-using-wide-and-deep/README.md

-# Financial Data Trend Prediction Using Wide and Deep Machine Learning Model
+# Financial Data Trend Prediction Using Wide and Deep Model
 ## Overview
 This project applies the idea of the wide and deep model proposed by Google to predict the increasing or decreasing trend of financial data.
 Partial data of NASDAQ 100 stock dataset was used (pasrsed as the text file aal.txt).
 ## Network Architecture